butttcoin/TradingCompetitionAirdrop/readme.md

 # 0xBUTT Trading Competition Airdrop

 There are 3 main components to this trading competition.
-First component is the Airdrop, Second is the Trading competition, and Third are the rewards.
+First component is the Airdrop, Second is a Trading competition, and Third are the rewards.
 If you are interested in only the Airdrop part, please read below, ButtCoin is going to be very strict and careful about this airdrop.
 It is always possible to cheat, but we will make it a bit harder this time.

 ### Main goal(s)